obman/GeoApiWC-Plugin/README.md

 **Simplify your WooCommerce checkout with automatic location filling!**

 Save your customers time and frustration by automatically filling in their city and ZIP/postal code based on their address input.
-GeoApiWC uses various high-performance geocoding APIs to ensure a smooth and speedy checkout experience.
+GeoWC uses various high-performance geocoding APIs to ensure a smooth and speedy checkout experience.

-### Here's what GeoApiWC offers:
+### Here's what GeoWC offers:

 * **Automatic Location Filling:** Reduce checkout time by automatically filling in city and ZIP/postal code during address entry.
 * **Multiple Geocoding Options:** Choose from 3 different API types to find the best fit for your needs.